 Here are the Steps to Publish a Podcast

-1. You need to Set your Podcast Up on Podbean or any Hosting Provider
+1. You need to Set your Podcast Up on Podbean or Another Hosting Provider

 Once you have recorded, edited, and saved your audio file, you will need podcast hosting to kick start your publishing process.

 It is extremely important that you take the time to choose the ideal hosting provider for your podcast because there are many platform providers out there offering different packages.

 You can use multiple hosting if you like, but still, you will have to choose the best platform.

 Podbean is one of the most popular podcast hosting providers offering services that you might need.
 The platform was designed mainly for podcasting, with plenty of features to help you publish your podcast.

 It is user-friendly and extremely easy to set up.

 The first thing you want to do is set your show title, category, logo, as well as a short description of your podcast.